PardhuSreeRushiVarma20060119/PardhuSreeRushiVarma20060119/readme.md

 I’m currently a **2ndYear Computer Science Student**, specializing in **Cybersecurity**.
 I'm continuously learning and applying my knowledge to real-world challenges, especially in penetration testing, ethical hacking, and application development.
 Im Still Learning a Lot New Things, Technologies, Im just a student so far with intrest in wide range of things.

 - 💻 *Technologies I've learning, learned and working with:*
-  - *Web Technologies*: HTML, CSS, JavaScript (Node.js), React, Electron.
+  - *Web Technologies*: HTML, CSS, A Little Knowledge in JavaScript (Node.js)
   - *Mobile Technologies*: Java, Kotlin
     - (Mostly Android Application Development, iOS AppDev not yet explored).
   - *Cybersecurity Tools*: